 Instruments & Interfaces

-The new Masters programme “Instruments and Interfaces” is offered by the Institute of Sonology at the Royal Conservatoire in The Hague together with STEIM in Amsterdam, and started in September 2011.
-The deadline for new applications is 1 April 2014.
+The master's programme “Instruments and Interfaces” is offered by the Institute of Sonology at the Royal Conservatoire in The Hague together with STEIM in Amsterdam, and started in September 2011.
+The deadline for new applications is 1 April 2015.
 Applications have to be made through Studielink.
 Information about the study fees can be found here:

 The Institute of Sonology has its origins in the studio for electronic music established by the Philips Research Laboratories in Eindhoven.
 After the studio was taken over in 1960 by the university of Utrecht, and under the artistic direction of Gottfried Michael Koenig, it expanded into an internationally-renowned centre for research, education and production in the area of electronic music, algorithmic composition and (digital) sound synthesis.
 STEIM was set up in 1969 and has developed over the years into a world-famous laboratory for practice-oriented research into instruments and interfaces for the live performance of electronic music.

 Sonology and STEIM have already collaborated for decades on the development of software and hardware that interfaces between performers and electronic instruments.
 The term “interface” applies here to the context of live electronic music, but also to other forms of artistic activity which depend on interaction between technologies and the users, for example installations, studios for electronic music production, software for spatial sound projection etc. Given the prominence that these issues have acquired in the contemporary arts, it is of utmost importance that both the technical aspects as well as the historical background are incorporated into this educational context.